CppCon/CppCon2016/README.md

  - [Parallelism in Modern C++](Presentations/Parallelism in Modern C++/Parallelism in Modern C++ - Hartmut Kaiser - CppCon 2016.pdf) by Hartmut Kaiser
  - [Regular Expressions in C++, Present and Future](Presentations/Regular Expressions in C++, Present and Future/Regular Expressions in C++, Present and Future - Tim Shen - CppCon 2016.pdf) by Tim Shen
  - [The MAME Story - From C to Modern C++](Presentations/The MAME Story - From C to Modern C++/The MAME Story - From C to Modern C++ - Miodrag Milanovic - CppCon 2016.pdf) by Miodrag Milanovic \[[README](Presentations/The MAME Story - From C to Modern C++/README.md)\]
+ - [Towards Heterogeneous Programming in C++](Presentations/Towards Heterogeneous Programming in C++/Towards Heterogeneous Programming in C++ - Gordon Brown and Michael Wong - CppCon 2016.pdf) by Gordon Brown and Michael Wong
  - [Welcome To The Time Zone](Presentations/Welcome To The Time Zone/Welcome To The Time Zone - Howard Hinnant - CppCon 2016.pdf) by Howard Hinnant

 ## Tutorials